linode/docs/docs/uptime/monitoring-and-maintaining-your-server.md

 5. Select an option from the **Lassie is currently** menu, as shown below.
 6. Click **Save Changes**.

-If you turned the feature on, your Linode will automatically reboot if it is powered off unexpectedly in the future.
+Once Lassie is enabled, your Linode will automatically reboot if it is unexpectedly powered off in the future.

 ## Performance Monitoring